hsieh2000/Leukemia-Chatbot-USC-PenkovaLab/README.md

 # Leukemia-Chatbot-USC-PenkovaLab
-Using LangChain and vector DB RAG architecture to build a simple Leukemia Chatbot
+Using LangChain and RAG architecture to build a simple Leukemia Chatbot